symtegration/site/site/usage.markdown

 ## IHaskell {#ihaskell}

 Symtegration can also be used in [IHaskell] to do symbolic integration.
+When used with the <a href="https://github.com/symtegration/ihaskell">IHaskell<wbr>.Display<wbr>.Symtegration</a>
+module, the integrals derived by Symtegration will be rendered as mathematical expressions.
-Its use can be seen in an [example IHaskell notebook], which you can try out by [running on mybinder.org].
+Their use can be seen in an [example IHaskell notebook], which you can try out by [running on mybinder.org].

 [IHaskell]: https://github.com/IHaskell/IHaskell